proper-testing/proper-testing.github.io/pages_src/Publications.md

 Diploma Theses
 ==============

+Do not be put off by the first few pages which are in Greek.
-The first few pages are in Greek, but the main text is in English.
+The main text of the theses is in English.

 *   Manolis Papadakis,
     "Automatic Random Testing of Function Properties from Specifications",